epccs/RPUno/Capture/README.md

 identify

-## /0/count?
+## /0/count? [icp1]

-event count on ICP1 (Uno pin 8).
+Count of ICP1 (ATmega328 pin PB0.
+Uno pin 8) event captures.

 JSON {"icp1":{"count":"4294967295"}}

-## /0/duty?
-[1 thru 15]
+## /0/capture? [icp1[,1 thru 15]]

 return ICP1 timer count delta(s) as a pair of low and high counts from the buffered capture events.
 These can be used to find the duty or period.
-The index value is the event count.
+The index value is the count of event captures.

 JSON {"icp1":{"10000":{"low":"3001","high":"2999"}[,"9999":{"low":"3002","high":"2998"}[,..."9986":{"low":"30016","high":"2984"}]]}}

 The JSON can be turned into a CSV with the web tool at https://json-csv.com/

-## pwm [3 thru 252]
+## pwm oc2a|oc2b,0..255

-pulse width modulation using OC2A (B3, or pin 11) can be used to feed the ICP1 input.
-Note that  timer2 is use with OC2A since it is not needed for ICP1, timer1 is needed for use with ICP1.
+Pulse width modulation using OC2A (ATmega328 pin PB3.
+Uno pin 11) or OC2B (ATmega328 pin PD3.
+Uno pin 3) can be used to feed the ICP1 input.
+Note that timer2 is used with OC2[A|B], while timer1 is needed for ICP1.